brady-kcm/it-kb/docs/Office Migration/Gmail.md

     - Enter the email to the Google account you are migrating and click **continue**.
     - Outlook will automatically detect it is a Google account and open a **Google Sign in Prompt**.
     - Sign in and complete the 2fa procedure.
-    - Allow the requesred permissions.
+    - Allow the requested permissions.

 ### 2. Export Archive

 === "Windows"

     - Go back to Outlook and select **file** > **Open & Export** > **Import/Export*.